|Best Overall||Brocock Commander XR||SEE IT||

 - Picatinny rail under bottle could be longer

-The Commander XR Magnum is a bottle-forward design that is configured to accept an AR-compatible stock and pistol grip.
+It has a bottle-forward design that is configured to accept an AR-compatible stock and pistol grip.
 The rifle uses a sidelever cocking and loading system that cycles the 10-shot magazine.
 The cocking handle is comfortable to use and only needs a short straight pull to cycle.
 Air management is provided by the HUMA regulated air delivery system that works with the adjustable hammer and valve to provide a high-level consistency.

 You can choose from an aluminum or carbon air cylinder.
 The aluminum is less expensive, and the carbon fiber is lighter.
 Dual air gauges monitor both regulator pressure settings and the air supply status.
 A power adjuster—located on the right-hand side of the breech block—works well for on-demand tuning.